hkamran80/status/content/issues/2023-07-29-server-maintenance.md

   - Reactor
 severity: notice
 ---
-Reactor and other Discord bots will be down for about two hours while the server undergoes routine maintenance.
-The two hours is an estimate at this time, and may take more or less time depending on the upgrade.
+Reactor and other Discord bots will be down for about thirty minutes while the server undergoes routine maintenance.
+The thirty minutes is an estimate at this time, and may take more or less time depending on the upgrade.